jg-rp/liquid/docs/filter_reference.md

-All the filters described here are enabled by default in Python Liquid2.
+All the filters described here are enabled by default in Python Liquid.

 ## abs